carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 #### EC2 Placement Groups Strategy

-- A way of placing EC2 Instances so that instances are spread across the underlying hardware to minimise failures.
+- A way of **placing EC2 Instances** so that instances are spread **across the underlying hardware to minimise failures**.
 - AWS recommend homogeneous instances within clustered placement groups.
-- Placement group names need to be unique within your account
+- Placement group names need to be unique within your account.
 - Only certain types of instances can be launched in a placement group (Compute Optimised, GPU, Memory Optimised, Storage Optimised)
-- You can’t merge placement groups, but you can move an existing instance into a placement group (the instance must be in the stopped state befpre moving it)
+- You can’t merge placement groups, but you can move an existing instance into a placement group (the instance must be in the stopped state before moving it)
   - Move or remove can only be done via AWS Console (an instance using the AWS CLI or AWS SDK).
 - There is no charge associated with creating placement groups
 - Types (A Clustered placement group can't span multiple AZ's, others can)
-  - **Cluster** - Grouping instances close together within a **single Availability Zone**, Same Rack.
-It is used to achieve low Network latency & high throughput, High Performance Computing (HPC).
+  - **Cluster** - Grouping instances close together within a **single Availability Zone, Same Rack**.
+It is used to achieve **low Network latency & high throughput, High Performance Computing (HPC)**.
 Recommended you have the same type on instances in the cluster.
   - **Spread** - Opposite to clustered placement group.
-Instance are placed o Different AZ, Distinct Rack.
-It used for Critical Applications that requires to be seperated on each other to ensure High Availability in case of failure.
+Instance are placed on **Different AZ, Distinct Rack**.
+It used for Critical Applications that requires to be seperated on each other to ensure **High Availability** in case of failure.
 Spread placement groups can span multiple Availability Zones.
   - **Partition** - EC2 creates partitions by dividing each group into logical segments.
 Each partition has its own set of racks, network and power source to help isolate the impact of a hardware failure.
-Same or Different AZ, Different Rack (or Partition), Distributed Applications like Hadoop, Cassandra, Kafka etc
+Same or Different AZ, Different Rack (or Partition), Distributed Applications like Hadoop, Cassandra, Kafka, etc.

 #### AMI (Amazon Machine Image)

-- Customized image of an EC2 instance, having built-in OS, softwares, configurations, etc.
+- **Customized image of an EC2 instance**, having built-in OS, softwares, configurations, etc.
 - AMI's can be created from both Volumes and Snapshots.
   - You can create an AMI from EC2 instance and launch a new EC2 instance from AMI.
-- AMI are built for a specific region and **can be copied across regions**
+- AMI **are built for a specific region and can be copied across regions** (Important for Disaster Recovery)
-- Use Cases: A company's application is running on Amazon EC2 instances in a single Region.
-In the event of a disaster, a solutions architect needs to ensure that the resources can also be deployed to a second Region.
+- Use Case: A company's application is running on Amazon EC2 instances in a single Region.
+In the event of a disaster, how do you ensure that the resources can also be deployed to a second Region?
   - Copy an Amazon Machine Image (AMI) of an EC2 instance and specify the second Region for the destination
   - Launch a new EC2 instance from an Amazon Machine Image (AMI) in the second Region

 ### Elastic Load Balancing (ELB)

-- Designed to help balance the load of incoming traffic by distributing it across multiple targets/destinations.
+- Designed to help **balance the load of incoming traffic** by distributing it across multiple targets/destinations.
   - Target group (ALB o CLB) can have one or more EC2 instances, IP Addresses, lambda functions.
-- It makes the traffic Scale and Fault Tolerant (It can balance load across one or more Availability Zones)
+- It makes the **traffic Scale and Fault Tolerant** (It can balance load **across one or more Availability Zones**)
 - Internal Load Balancers are load balancers that are inside private subnets
 - Load Balancers have their own static DNS name (e.g. <http://myalb-123456789.us-east-1.elb.amazonaws.com>) — you will NEVER be given an IP address
 - If you need the IPv4 address of your end user, look for the `X-Forwarded-For` header.
 - `Health Checks`
   - Instances monitored by ELB are reported as; InService, or OutofService
-  - Health Checks check the instance health by talking to it.
+  - Health Checks checks the instance health by talking to it.
   - `504 Error` means that the gateway has timed out.
 This means that the application not responding within the idle timeout period.
 - Advanced Load Balancers Theory
   - `Stickiness` (a.k.a.
 Session Affinity):
-    - Allows you to bind a users session to a specific instance, ensuring all requests in that specific session are sent to the same instance.
+    - Allows you to **bind a users session to a specific instance**, ensuring all requests in that specific session are sent to the same instance.
-    - Use Cases:
+    - Use Cases: If you have got an EC2 instance or an application, where you're writing to an EC2 instance like local disk, then of course you would want to enable Sticky.
-      - A user trying to visit a website behind a classic load balancer and essentially what's happening is it's just sending all the traffic to one EC2 instance.
+    - Exam Question: A user trying to visit a website behind a classic load balancer and essentially what's happening is it's just sending all the traffic to one EC2 instance.
 Answer: Disable Sticky session.
-      - If you have got an EC2 instance or an application, where you're writing to an EC2 instance like local disk, then of course you would want to enable Sticky.
     - It works in CLB and ALB.
 (It doesn’t work with NLB)
   - `Cross Zone load Balancing`
-    - It enables EC2 instances to get equal share of traffic/load across multiple AZs
+    - It enables **EC2 instances to get equal share of traffic/load across multiple AZs**
     - Use Cases:
       - With No Cross Zone Load Balancing, we got a user and we are using Route 53 for our DNS, which is splitting of our traffic 50/50 and sending the requests to EC2's in two diff AZ's.
-        Each AC has a Load Balancer, The first AZ has 4 EC2 instances and the second has only one EC2 instance.
+Each AZ has a Load Balancer, The first AZ has 4 EC2 instances and the second has only one EC2 instance.
         - Because we don't have Cross Zone Load Balancing enabled - First AZ will split 50% to 4 instances and the second AZ receives 50% on 1 instance.
         - When we enable Cross Zone Load Balancing: The Load balancer will distribute the load evenly among instances on both AZ's.
       - We got a user and we are using Route 53 for our DNS, which is sending all the requests (100%) to a Load Balancer in AZ1, The first AZ1 has 4 EC2 instances and the second has only one EC2 instance.
         - Route 53's 100% traffic is sent to the only load balancer in US-EAST-1A and no traffic is being sent to US-EAST-1B.
         - In this scenario, we enable Cross Zone Load Balancing to distribute the traffic evenly between US-EAST-1A and US-EAST-1B
-  - `Path Patterns` (path-based routing) → can direct traffic to different EC2 instances based on request URL (path).
-For Example: you can route general requests to one target group and requests to render images to another target group
+  - `Path Patterns` (path-based routing) → can **direct traffic to different EC2 instances based on request URL (path)**.
     - Use Case: We got a user and we are using Route 53 for our DNS, which is sending all the requests (100%) to a Load Balancer in AZ1, The first AZ1 has 4 EC2 instances and the second has only one EC2 instance.
       - www.myurl.com should go to AZ1 and www.myurl.com/images should go to the media instances in AZ2.
 In this instance, we enable Path Patterns.